ASMITR/OrbitX_Website/README.md

 # OrbitX Website

-A comprehensive space exploration organization website built with Next.js 14, featuring a public website and admin dashboard for managing content.
+A comprehensive space exploration organization website built with Next.js 14, featuring a public website and advanced admin dashboard for complete content management.

 ## 🚀 Features